 9) Truck Stops Aren’t Just For Truckers

 Truck stops are great options for your road trips.
 They typically have the cheapest gas in the area.
 They always have restaurants attached to them and their retail stores usually offer an eclectic mix of interesting and useful items.
+Or if you just wanted to grab a couple of snack items and keep them in a small cooler, truck stops are great for this.

 Perhaps most importantly, you can always count on truck stops if you just need a shower.
 The shower fees are typically $10 – $15 and the service usually includes a fresh towel, washcloth, bathmat and soap.